VisTrails/VisTrails/doc/usersguide/example_scikit_learn.rst

 Installing scikit-learn
 =======================
-Vistrails should be able to automatically install scikit-learn via pip.
+|vistrails| should be able to automatically install scikit-learn via pip.
 If this fails, try to install it manually::

     pip install --user scikit-learn